jeff4/bionotes.github.io/index.md

 * Also refer to carbohydrate panels in Alberts 5th, p.
 112-113.

 ### Lipids and phospholipids - p.
 56
-* see lipid panels on Alberts 5th Ed, 114-115.

 * Types of lipids
 	* Fats and oils (triglycerides) store energy.
 	* Phosopholipids provide structure to membranes.